 Several works have proposed methods for IPD, including

-post-prediction inference (PostPI) by Wang et
+post-prediction inference (PostPI) by Wang et al., 2020,

-al., 2020, prediction-powered inference (PPI) and PPI++ by Angelopoulos
+prediction-powered inference (PPI) and PPI++ by Angelopoulos et al.,

-et al., 2023a and Angelopoulos et al., 2023b,
+2023a and Angelopoulos et al.,

-and post-prediction adaptive inference (PSPA) by Miao et al., 2023.
-To enable
+2023b, post-prediction adaptive inference (PSPA) by Miao et al., 2023,

-researchers and practitioners interested in these state-of-the-art
+et al., 2025.
+To enable researchers and practitioners interested in

-methods, we have developed ipd
+these state-of-the-art methods, we have developed ipd, a

-of IPD.
+the umbrella of IPD.

-This vignette provides a guide to using the ipd
+This vignette provides a guide to using the ipd package,

 including installation instructions, examples of data generation, model